landfoci/leqa.github.io/_posts/2022-01-22-displays-from-a-programmers-perspective.md

 A color gamut close to 100% sRGB should be enough as that is what the web and games are mastered in.
 Higher coverage may be useful if you do photo or video editing.

-As for contrast, higher is better, but it's not something you can choose independently since contrast level is pretty much exclusively determined by panel type.
+As for contrast, higher is better, but it's not something you can choose independently since contrast ratio is pretty much exclusively determined by panel type.
 TN and IPS offer 1000:1, VA 3000:1, mini-LED 1,000,000:1 and OLED infinite.

 # Aspect ratio